eshan1347/FootyComm/README.md

 [Deployed on Huggingface](https://huggingface.co/spaces/eshan13/FootyComm)

 This repository contains a PyTorch implementation of a sequence-to-sequence model for football commentary generation from a structured events & stats input.
-The model utilizes LSTM along with Multi Head Self as well as Cross Attention with GPT2 as the tokenizer & is trained on football events & commentary data from european leagues.
+The model utilizes Bi-directional LSTM along with Multi Head Self as well as Cross Attention with GPT2 as the tokenizer & is trained on football events & commentary data from european leagues.

 ## Table of Contents
 - Introduction